-STEP: The SHAPESHIFTER module also has the capability of stepping through the presets in response to triggers sent to the SYNC input.
-To activate this ability press the SYNC/PULSE/STEP button (second button from the top to the left of the rotary encoder).
+STEP: The SHAPESHIFTER module also has the capability of stepping through the presets in response to triggers sent to the SYNC input or to the MODA input if the MODA destination is set to "PrstStep".
+To activate this ability press the STEP button (second button from the top to the left of the rotary encoder).
 The stepping is done on presets in a user-definable range of preset numbers (the Begin and End presets).
 The STEP mode has seven different settings, accessed by turning the rotary encoder.
 These are described below:

-Fwd: NN when this is selected, press the SYNC/PULSE/STEP button to turn on the stepping action.
+Fwd: NN when this is selected, press the STEP button to turn on the stepping action.
 Each trigger received by the SYNC input will step the preset to the next highest number.
 The LCD display will change to show "Fwd NN".
 The indicates that stepping is live.
-To disable the stepping press the SYNC/PULSE/STEP button again.
+To stop the stepping press the STEP button again.